Donald Trump Is The ‘Most Dangerous’ President In Modern American History, Bernie Sanders Says

-Bernie Sanders took direct aim at Donald Trump in the opening salvo to his 2020 presidential campaign, with the Vermont Senator and Democratic hopeful saying Trump is the “most dangerous” president in modern American history.
+Bernie Sanders took direct aim at Donald Trump in the opening salvo to his 2020 presidential campaign, with the Vermont senator and Democratic hopeful saying Trump is the “most dangerous president in modern American history.”

-After several weeks of speculation as to whether he would run, Sanders made it official this week with a rally in his hometown of Brooklyn.
-In launching the campaign, Sanders returned to familiar 2016 themes like income inequality and the environment, but also did not shy away from attacks on the president.
+After several weeks of speculation as to whether he would run, Sanders made it official last week with a rally in his hometown of Brooklyn.
+In launching the campaign, Sanders returned to familiar 2016 themes such as income inequality and the environment, but also did not shy away from attacks on the president.

 As Global News noted, Sanders predicted he would win the Democratic nomination and then defeat Trump, who he called “the most dangerous president in modern American history.”
-Sanders also made it clear that his campaign would show a sharp contrast to Trump and that he and his supporters would show “loudly and clearly that the underlying principles of our government will not be greed, hatred and lies.
-It will not be racism, sexism, xenophobia, homophobia and religious bigotry.
+Sanders also made it clear that his campaign would show a sharp contrast to Trump, and that he and his supporters would show “loudly and clearly that the underlying principles of our government will not be greed, hatred, and lies.
+It will not be racism, sexism, xenophobia, homophobia, and religious bigotry.
 That is going to end.”

-As Sanders launches his attacks on Trump, he doesn’t appear to be looking to the 2016 nominee, Hillary Clinton, for any help.
-Sanders said this week that he did not plan to reach out to the former Secretary of State for help with his campaign, saying that the two have “fundamental differences” about their approaches to politics.
+As Sanders launches his attacks on Trump, he doesn’t appear to be looking to 2016 nominee Hillary Clinton for any help.
+Sanders said last week that he did not plan to reach out to the former Secretary of State for help with his campaign, saying that the two have “fundamental differences” about their approaches to politics.

-Though Bernie Sanders lost handily to Hillary Clinton in 2016, he enters the 2020 race among the frontrunners in a crowded Democratic field that also includes fellow Senators Elizabeth Warren, Cory Booker, Kamala Harris, and Amy Klobuchar.
+Though Sanders lost to Clinton in 2016, he enters the 2020 race among the front-runners in a crowded Democratic field that also includes fellow Senators Elizabeth Warren, Cory Booker, Kamala Harris, and Amy Klobuchar.
 Sanders has maintained the momentum of his initial run, when he attracted large audiences for campaign stops and a mostly young following that he tapped for enormous fundraising totals.

 Bernie Sanders returns to N.Y. roots, says he can defeat Trump https://t.co/zrLrpJgmn8